deekob/scratchpad/README.md

 ### Debuging Api Gateway Endpoint

 We can also test API gateway endpoint locally - We need to first change our Lambda function so it will work behind an API-Gateway endpoint, by changing how it handles its requests and responses
-   - change line 3 of the function to read the queryString Parameters - (we will use query strings for request data)
+   - change line 3 of the function to read the queryString Parameters - (we will use query strings for request data - you could also use the body of the request and deserialise the JSON out of that)
    ```const inputString = event.queryStringParameters.string;
    ```
    - change the callback method to be Api Gateway friendly